 Fluent in Spanish, he dedicates part of his practice to representing Latin American businesses operating in or seeking market entry into the United States, and vice versa.
 Ben facilitates compliance with U.S. laws and regulations in order to achieve objectives for clients in Mexico and countries throughout Central and South America.
 Ben connects U.S.-based clients to attorneys and tax professionals in those countries while leading the representation domestically.

 Ben takes pride in being a servant leader in his community.
 He served on the steering committee to merge the two volunteer fire companies in Mechanicsburg Borough and was elected to the Board of Directors of the consolidated Mechanicsburg Volunteer Fire Department as an honorary member.
-He is in his seventh year on the Board of The Wildcat Foundation which raises funds for Mechanicsburg Area School District, currently serving as Board President.
+He is the Immediate Past President of the Board of The Wildcat Foundation which raises funds for Mechanicsburg Area School District.
 Ben has turned a passion for capturing wildlife on video into public service as a Conservation Volunteer through the PA Department of Conservation & Natural Resources, working closely with Tuscarora State Forest on its remote camera wildlife monitoring program.
 Check out his wildlife videos here.

 - Widener University School of Law, J.D.